This article was last updated on 31 January 2018.

-The driving licence requirements for driving a van are fairly simple, but we do get a lot of questions and search traffic asking about driving licences for vans, so I thought I would take a closer look to help clarify the situation.
+The driving licence requirements for driving a van are fairly simple, but we do get a lot of questions asking about driving licences for vans, so I thought I would take a closer look to help clarify the situation.

-If you have a car driving licence (category B) than you can drive vans.
+If you have a car driving licence (category B) than you can drive all vans with a maximum gross weight of up to 3,500kg (3.5t).

 Driving Vehicles over 3,500kg (C1)